prkumar/uplink/docs/source/getting_started.rst

 Implicit :code:`Path` Annotations
 ----------------------------------

-When building the consumer instance, :py:func:`uplink.build` will try to resolve unannotated method arguments by matching their names with URI path parameters.
+When building the consumer instance, Uplink will try to resolve unannotated method arguments by matching their names with URI path parameters.

 For example, consider the consumer defined below, in which the method :py:meth:`get_user` has an unannotated argument, :py:attr:`username`.